 If you have optional outpatient insurance, there is a chance that your policy provides coverage for dental care.
 However, most policies that include dental benefits only provide this coverage until you reach a certain age (18 or 25 years old, for example) and in almost every case, coverage is limited to a certain percentage of costs (25% or 50% for example).
-Additionally, the benefit is usually capped at a low maximum sum insured (CHF 1000 per year is common).
+Additionally, the benefit is usually capped at a low maximum sum insured (1000 francs per year is common).

 Sanagate’s Optima provides the same amount of coverage, and also limits coverage to those no older than 18.